AgentX-ai/agentx-python/README.md

 ---

-## Fast way to build AI Agents and create agent workforce
+## a fast way to build AI Agents and create agent workforce

 The official AgentX Python SDK for [AgentX](https://www.agentx.so/)